 How to Fix Fouled Spark Plugs

 There are some instances where cleaning the spark plugs is a good idea.
 However, most people find that it’s not worth the time.
-If you are looking for a cheap solution and don’t mind giving it a try, you won’t be out anything.
-Of course, the cleaned-up spark plug won’t perform as great as a new one, but it might get you by.
+If you are looking for a cheap solution and don’t mind giving it a try, you won’t be out of anything.
+Of course, the cleaned-up spark plug won’t perform as well as a new one, but it might get you by.

 If you want to clean your spark plugs, follow these steps:

 - Use a clean rag to wipe down the firing tip and plug surface.